FreeYourStream/freedeck-tools/faq/README.md

 #### Formatting SD card
 The SD card should be formatted mbt FAT32 (On windows, just FAT32)

+#### Image cache
+Please play around with the settings.h image cache, this can give a lot of issues

 #### config.bin file
 Format the SD card, and put it as only file on the SD card, not in a folder or anything